With hard work and a little bit of luck

 Workshop From Constructionist to Constructivist AI held

-in the fall of 2011, and one of the main topics of our Summer
+in the fall of 2011, and one of the key topics of our two Summer

 I have written two papers arguing for why

-we need constructivist AI and why constructionist AI is not
+we need constructivist AI and why constructionist AI will never

-going give us AGI.
-In the coming months I will be writing
+give us AGI.
+In the coming years I will be writing

 and publishing papers on the specifics of constructivist

-AI and how to apply it to construct real systems that promist
+AI and how to use it to build real systems that can do so.

 A.I. research on applying principles of